Cognigy/Documentation/docs/en/docs/live-agent/conversation/overview.md

 1. Click the checkbox on the left side next to a conversation.
 2. To assign a conversation to a human Agent, click the **Assign Agent** icon and select yourself or one of the available Agents in a drop-down list.
 The conversation will be assigned to the selected Agent.
 3. To **Resolve** or **Snooze until next reply** a conversation, click the **Change status** icon and select the required option.
 4. To assign a label to the selected conversation, click the **Assign Labels** icon and select one or more available labels.
+Labels improve the overview of conversations for the human Agent.

+For more information, read the [Assign Conversations](assign-conversations.md) documentation.

 ### Mine